etcd-io/website/content/en/docs/v3.6/feature-gates/index.md

 You can turn these features on or off using the `--feature-gates` command line flag on ETCD.

-ETCD lets you enable or disable a set of feature gates that are relevant to that component.
+ETCD lets you enable or disable a set of feature gates.
-Use `-h` flag to see a full set of feature gates for all components.
+Use `-h` flag to see a full set of feature gates.
 To set feature gates, use the `--feature-gates` flag assigned to a list of feature pairs:

 ```shell